15 Essential Questions to Ask Before Buying Car Insurance

 1. What Are the Minimum Requirements in My State?

 Every state (except New Hampshire, which allows a financial responsibility alternative) requires drivers to carry minimum liability insurance.
 Most states use a "25/50/25" format — $25,000 per person / $50,000 per accident for bodily injury / $25,000 for property damage.
-However, several states have recently raised their minimums:
+However, several states have recently raised their minimums in 2025 and 2026:

 Why it matters: State minimums are a legal floor — not a financial safety net.
-Always verify your state's current requirements directly with your state DMV, since they change.
+Always verify your state's current requirements directly with your state DMV or check our state-by-state car insurance requirements guide.

 2. How Much Liability Coverage Do I Actually Need?